geo-python/site/source/lessons/L4/functions.rst

     print('Absolute zero in Celsius is:', absoluteZero)

 5. What about converting Kelvins to Fahrenheit?
-   We could write out a new forumula for it, but we don’t need to.
+   We could write out a new formula for it, but we don’t need to.
    Instead, we can do the conversion using the two functions we have already created and calling those from the function we are now creating:

    .. ipython:: python